-Just like with previous recent Apple events, WWDC will be online only.
+Just like with previous recent Apple events, WWDC will be held online.
 This announcement is basically the blast of the starting pistol when it comes to speculating what big new features Apple will add in 2022.

 Not only will Apple reveal the next major features for its new software, but it typically uploads developer betas for each big OS update shortly after the keynote.
 More-stable public betas come in the following months and weeks, and the fall sees the final versions released alongside new hardware.